 Sydney Lynch sells her jewelry at trade shows across the country and spends a lot of time on the road as a result.
 She uses Capital One Spark Miles for Business as her business credit card because it earns two miles for every dollar she spends.

 Lynch notes that the miles are flexible, which comes in handy when your destinations vary widely and your base of operation is not a travel hub.
 Lynch can redeem her Spark miles on any airline or hotel stay, and miles don’t expire, as long as she doesn’t cancel the card.

 “Flying out of Nebraska, it’s difficult to get good schedules and prices a lot of the time,” she says.
 “I always shop around, and I don’t especially adhere to loyalty programs.”

 6. Determine how you want to redeem your business card rewards

 Uncorked Ventures’ Aselstine was more interested in accruing miles so he and his wife could take their young children on vacation without depleting their personal savings.
 “Those miles add up quickly enough to pay for a family vacation every summer,” he says.

 Aselstine used the rewards from his first year in business to cover two weeks of exploring the Pacific Northwest with his wife and children.
 This year, they plan to hit New York City and Washington, D.C.

 Aselstine loves the fact that he can use Membership Rewards points to pay directly for Airbnb rentals at 0.7 points per dollar or trade them for Airbnb gift cards.
 “We have small kids that aren’t really fit for hotel living right now,” he says.
 “So, it’s especially nice to have the Airbnb exchange.”

-See related: Infographic: How small-business owners use business credit cards, 7 things to know about business credit cards, How to qualify for credit as a small-business owner, My business card makes me feel like a grown-up, How many business credit cards should you have?
+See related: Infographic: How small-business owners use business credit cards, 7 things to know about business credit cards, How to qualify for credit as a small-business owner, How a business credit card helped this business bloom, Plan carefully before opening multiple small-business credit cards